 1. Failure to maintain documents

-Failure to maintain proper documents as required by a tax law attracts a penalty for each month or part month during which the failure continues.
+Failure to maintain proper documents as required by a tax law attracts a penalty for each month or part of the month during which the failure continues.
 The penalty in case of individual shall be 1 currency point and for a body corporate shall be 10 currency points.

 The amount of tax attributable for a certain period and the manner of apportionment of tax assessed shall be determined by the commissioner on a just and reasonable basis